+soil over it.

-Mark the positions for your seeds.
+- Mark the positions for your seeds.
 In this way you see if you overlooked some space or made any miscalculation.
-Information on seed packets show you how much space your seeds need.

-2 Seed out - Make sure you plant the seeds in the right depth, not too deep.
-Very small seeds (like lettuce) can be sown on the surface, and you then just sprinkle some soil over it.

-3 Add a bit of compost/manure onto your vegetable bed.
-(See Healthy Soil Life)

-At this point, start building your trellis (sticks to be put into the ground) to help your vertical plants, such as tomatoes, beans and cucumbers grow along these sticks.

-5 For security, you can use cut up thorn bush and put it in your vegetable beds to keep chicken, dogs, and cats away from digging out your vegetables.
+Information on seed packets show you how much space your seeds need. - 2 Seed out Make sure you plant the seeds in the right depth, not too deep.
+Very small seeds (like lettuce) can be sown on the surface, and you then just sprinkle some - 3 Add a bit of compost/manure onto your vegetable bed.
+(See Healthy Soil Life) - 4 Mulch lightly, for example with cut off dry grass.
+When your seeds are still in the ground, only use a little bit of mulch.
+Once your seeds have grown into plants, you can use mulch more generously. - At this point, start building your trellis (sticks to be put into the ground) to help your vertical plants, such as tomatoes, beans and cucumbers grow along these sticks. - 5 For security, you can use cut up thorn bush and put it in your vegetable beds to keep chicken, dogs, and cats away from digging out your vegetables.
 Try and use whatever materials are available and appropriate to protect your garden from animals and the sun.
-Shade nets (if you have) help protect your plants from sun and wind.
-Yet, do not create too much shade as
+Shade nets (if you have) help protect your plants from